Skip to main content

 4. OTA receive + verify.
 Updates are pulled via Mender (Yocto) or signed MCUboot images (Zephyr); both paths go through <alp/security.h> for signature verification before slot swap.

 5. Remote attestation.
-Periodically signs a freshness nonce with the on-module OPTIGA Trust M and publishes the signature alongside the EEPROM manifest data so a back-end can prove the running firmware matches the provisioned identity.
+Intended stage: periodically sign a freshness nonce with the on-module OPTIGA Trust M and publish the signature alongside the EEPROM manifest data, so a back-end can prove the running firmware matches the provisioned identity.
+Not available today — the OPTIGA Trust M driver is probe-only: it confirms the part responds, but signing, key generation, and raw APDUs all return ALP_ERR_NOSUPPORT until the Infineon host-library transport is integrated.
+The example's source calls no signing API; security.psa.attestation_root: optiga_trust_m declares the intended trust root, it does not implement one.

 board.yaml